Biography

 • Arson prosecution trial ad program’s in conjunction with the Illinois State Fire Marshall

-When not busy at work, Matt and his wife Sandy are happiest raising their son Ben.
+When not busy at work, Matt and his wife Sandy are happiest raising their son Ben and daughter Emersyn.